Punta Cometa: The Best Sunset on the Oaxacan Coast

 Sunset (Primary)

-The obvious answer and the correct one.
-Arrive 30–40 minutes before sunset for position.
-The point gets crowded (by Punta Cometa standards) in high season — a dozen to twenty people is a packed evening here, which gives a sense of the scale.
+Arrive 30–40 minutes before sunset for position on the rocks.
+The point gets crowded by Punta Cometa standards in high season — a dozen to twenty people is a packed evening here, which gives a sense of the scale.
 The light changes from gold to orange to deep red as the sun descends.
 The afterglow lasts 15–20 minutes after the sun drops.
 Stay for it.

 Sunrise

-The sun rises behind the hills, not over the ocean — Punta Cometa faces west.
+The sun rises behind the hills — Punta Cometa faces west.
 Sunrise at the point is not the canonical experience.
-But a morning hike in the cool coastal air before the heat peaks, with the Pacific below you in early light, is a worthy alternative for those who are already awake.
+A morning hike in cool coastal air with the Pacific below in early light is pleasant, but the sunset is the reason to go.

 The Green Flash

 Approximately 1 in 20 sunsets at Punta Cometa, in optimal atmospheric conditions, produces the green flash.
-The conditions required: a sharp, unobstructed horizon (Punta Cometa has this), low atmospheric humidity (more common in the dry season, November–April), and clear air without dust or particulates.
+The conditions required: a sharp unobstructed horizon (Punta Cometa has this), low atmospheric humidity (more common November–April), and clear air without dust or particulates.

-What the green flash looks like: in the final second before the top of the sun disappears below the horizon, the remaining sliver of the disc turns from yellow-orange to a brief, vivid green.
+What it looks like: in the final second before the top of the sun disappears below the horizon, the remaining sliver of the disc turns from yellow-orange to a brief, vivid green.
 It lasts one to two seconds.
 Most people who see it for the first time report being unsure whether they actually saw it.
-You will know.
-The science involves differential atmospheric refraction of the different wavelengths of light — but the experience is simply: green.
+The science involves differential atmospheric refraction of different light wavelengths — but the experience is simply: green, unmistakably.

 What to Bring

-• Water — the hike is short but the point is exposed and hot in the afternoon
+- Water — the hike is short but the exposed point is hot in the afternoon

-• A thin mat or towel to sit on — the volcanic rock is rough
+- A thin mat or towel to sit on — the volcanic rock is rough and hard

-• A headlamp for the return after dark
+- A headlamp for the return after dark — the path is not lit

-• Something to drink for the wait — this is a good sunset beer situation
+- Something to drink for the wait — this is a good sunset beer or mezcal situation

 Frequently Asked Questions